 If you want to make a potential client feel like you’ve really got this photography thing figured out, like you’re going to hold their hand through the process and like you’re really going to give them max bang for their buck, lay out your luxury client experience for them from start to finish.
 Never underestimate the peace of mind that comes from knowing exactly what’s coming when everything else feels like chaos.

 Give Abigail Malone Photography’s website a peep to see an example of this.

 Hearing great things from you about your work is nice, but reading touching stories from previous clients about how you made their photography session into a sweet memory is utterly priceless.
 But when it comes to reviews featured on your website, it’s about quality not quantity.
 Vague reviews sharing that your were great and the pictures were pretty aren’t going to do very much.
 Ask past clients to share specific stories from your time together and how your presence and approach to photography made all the difference.

 Feature these reviews on a testimonial page, but then pepper them throughout your website.
 Feature one on your homepage; conclude your About Me with a testimonial that corroborates a point you made in your bio; include a review raving about the luxury experience you provide on your Client Experience or Investment page; share a review that expresses how timely, professional and fun you are on your contact page.
 You don’t have to do all the heavy lifting.
 Let your past clients give you a hand.

-If you know your website needs a bit of an overhaul but aren’t sure where to begin, check out the written content reviews in my shop!
+If you know your website needs a bit of an overhaul but aren’t sure where to begin, I’d love to hear from you!